Tigt/guttersnipe/_drafts/accessibility.md

 <img src="comic.png" alt="The Adventures of Popeye, #1: Popeye looks around for some spinach." longdesc="#transcript">
 ````

 I know as of HTML5 `longdesc` is supposed to be able to take an `id` like the above, but I can't figure out what the support for doing so is like.
-We might need a fully qualified URL of the page that `img` tag is on with `#transcript`, or have the CMS generate a standalone page (blegh).
+We might need `http://the.current/page/the/image/is/on#transcript`, or have the CMS generate a standalone page (blegh).
 We might be better served with something like this:

 ````html
 <img src="comic.png"